Nextdoor Holdings Inc (KIND) Shares Soar Above 1-Year High - News Heater

-The stock of Nextdoor Holdings Inc (NYSE: KIND) has increased by 3.98 when compared to last closing price of 1.76.
-Despite this, the company has experienced a 6.40% gain in its stock price over the last five trading sessions.
-Business Wire reported 2023-10-10 that SAN FRANCISCO–(BUSINESS WIRE)–Nextdoor Q3 2023 earnings date announced.
+The stock price of Nextdoor Holdings Inc (NYSE: KIND) has surged by 4.00 when compared to previous closing price of 1.75, Barrons reported 2023-11-07 that The layoffs will affect almost 200 positions.

 Is It Worth Investing in Nextdoor Holdings Inc (NYSE: KIND) Right Now?